KarthikeyanSJ/reactjs-question/README.md

 # React Interview Questions & Answers

 > Click :star:if you like the project.
 Pull Request are highly appreciated.
-Follow me [@SudheerJonna](https://twitter.com/SudheerJonna) for technical updates.
+Follow me [Karthikeyan S J](https://www.linkedin.com/in/karthikeyansj) for technical updates.

 ### Table of Contents